 This style suits well for those who have no career gaps.
 Highlighting achievements year after year is easier with the chronological type of resume.
 If you have been climbing the career ladder (in terms of change in your designation with time), this style is your best bet.
 There are two types in chronological style:

-- Chronology: Here you mention your earliest role at the top and list the recent employer at the last.
+- Chronology: Here you mention the earliest role at the top and list the recent employer at the last.

 - Reverse Chronology: In this, you list the most recent job at the top and start listing your previous employers later on.